 Eventually, Hae Young and Jae Han run up against events that cannot be changed, injustices that cannot be corrected.
 Sometimes in dramas, as in real life, the bad guys "win".
 As is often the case on Korean television, the ultimate bad guy is a wealthy industrialist who operates in the shadows, beyond the law.
 But Signal doesn’t dwell on his devious machinations.
 It suggests rather than spells out the ways that many lives are damaged by one man’s greedy power grabs.

 The concluding episodes are ninety minutes long, but the suspense over Lee Jae Han’s disappearance makes them go quickly.
 Can the younger Hae Young warn the older Jae Han and save him?
 Or is this one of those things that can’t be changed?
 Will the warnings themselves change events for the worse?
 What will happen to female detective Soo Hyeon when she discovers that her old love may have escaped death and that she might just be able to see him again?

 The ending was a bit frustrating and sudden, and obviously they expect to do a sequel to this show at some time in the future.
 I will definitely watch it!
 My ideal would be to have all three detectives reunited in the present day and able to get the wicked industrialist behind bars; however I have a sneaking suspicion that the writer would surprise me again and not create a part two script in such a predictable way.

-And if you liked Signal make sure you don't miss the masterpiece crime solving drama Missing Noir M. That one still remains my favorite show of this crime solving genre, earning my top grade of A+.
+And if you liked Signal make sure you don't miss the masterpiece crime solving drama Missing Noir M. That one still remains my favorite show of this crime solving genre.

 HOME TO KOREAN DRAMA REVIEWS